PrasangiBandara/PrasangiBandara/README.md

 - 🌎 I love to travel and explore new places

-- ⚡ Fun facts : I love coffee , music, and applying my knowledge to real-life projects
+- ⚡ I love coffee , music, and applying my knowledge to real-life projects

 - 👨‍💻 All of my projects are available at [https://github.com/PrasangiBandara](https://github.com/PrasangiBandara)